AlbinIngholm/EdgeTab/README.md

 A fresh, modern and minimal new tab page for your browser.

+**This is a fork of EdgeTab, which adds the following features:**
+- Support for Static Images
+- Custom Image Upload
+- A Toggle Button between Static and Video Background
+- User Preference stored in localStorage, which provides consistent state between sessions and refreshes.
+- Minimal styling improvements

 ## Development

 Requires Node 22 and npm 10.
 Using the development server only works on Chrome, on Firefox you have to build and install the extension manually (see below)